-Can a class be static in Java ?
+Static class in Java

 What are the differences between static and non-static nested classes?

-2) Inner class(or non-static nested class) can access both static and non-static members of Outer class.
-A static class cannot access non-static members of the Outer class.
-It can access only static members of Outer class.
+- Inner classes can access both static and non-static members of the outer class.
+A static class can access only the static members of the outer class.

 Message from nested static class: GeeksForGeeks Message from non-static nested class: GeeksForGeeks Message from non-static nested class: GeeksForGeeks

-Introduction To Java Programming by Y. DANIEL LIANG
+Reference Book: Introduction To Java Programming by Y. DANIEL LIANG

 This article is contributed by Chandra Prakash.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above